Maples7/presentations/2017-9-software-development-practice.md

 ## [YAPF](https://github.com/google/yapf)
 <br />
-"In essence, the algorithm takes the code and **reformats it to the best formatting** that conforms to the style guide, even if the original code didn't violate the style guide."
+"In essence, the algorithm takes the code and <b>reformats it to the best formatting</b> that conforms to the style guide, even if the original code didn't violate the style guide."

 Note:
 <small>